Experts warn: problems related to an overburdened liver are becoming an “epidemic”! What are the signs and natural solutions?

 - Lack of energy

-The most important therapy for fatty liver is a healthy diet
+The most important therapy for the liver is a healthy diet

-A healthy diet that helps stave off fatty liver disease includes a wide variety of foods.
+A healthy diet that helps stave off liver problems includes a wide variety of foods.
 There are many lists of specific foods that should be eaten, and foods better avoided.

-Check out the most accurate and updated list with what you should and should not eat if you suffer from fatty liver:
+Check out the most accurate and updated list with what you should and should not eat if you suffer from liver problems:

 - FRUITS: fresh and dry fruit

-- VEGETABLES: fresh vegetables, vegetable juices, chestnurs, fresh mushrooms, cabbage...
+- VEGETABLES: fresh vegetables, vegetable juices, chestnuts, fresh mushrooms, cabbage...

-- DAIRY PRODUCTS: non-homogenized milk, probiotic yogurt, kefir
+- DAIRY PRODUCTS: non-homogenized milk, probiotic yoghurt, kefir

 - GLUTEN-FREE GRAINS: buckwheat, quinoa, millet, amaranth, oats, rice...